ahll19/ahll19.github.io/README.md

 - [x] Add a license
 - [x] Create a basic working website using Jekyll
 - [ ] Set up custom domain
+- [ ] Add download link to CV in menu